Lindworm: Etymology

-Portrayals

-Lindworm-portrayals vary across countries and the stories in which they appear.

 Swedish lindworm (lindorm)

-In Swedish folklore, lindworms traditionally appear as giant forest serpents without limbs, living between the rocks deep in the forest.
+In Nordic folklore, specifically Swedish folklore, lindworms traditionally appear as giant forest serpents without limbs, living between rocks deep in the forest.
 They are said to be dark in color with a brighter underside.
-Along the spine it has fish like dorsal fins or horse like mane, sometimes being called a "mane snake" (manorm).
-For defence and attack it can spit out a foul milk-like substance which can blind enemies.
+Along the spine, they are said to have either fish-like dorsal fins or a horse-like mane; for this reason, they are sometimes called a "mane snake" (manorm).
+For defence and attack, lindworms can spit a foul milk-like substance that can blind enemies.